EthereumCommonwealth/Roadmap/README.md

 ### The policy of openness for contributors.

 Ethereum Commonwealth is open for contributions.
-Anyone is allowed to submit a contribution to any of the Ethereum Commonwealth projects or to propose a new milestone for Ethereum Commonwelath roadmap.
+Read more about [terms of contributions and payment requests](https://github.com/EthereumCommonwealth/Roadmap/issues/35).

 For more information feel free to write a e-mail: dexaran@ethereumclassic.org